Hilbert FTSE 100 EW45 Conditional Memory Autocall Plan Issue 26 - November 2024

 Further Information

-The Hilbert FTSE 100 EW45 Conditional Memory Autocall - Issue 19 is a capital at risk plan with an investment term up to 10 years offering an income potential of 2% per quarter (8% p.a.) (with memory feature to regain any missed income payments).
+The Hilbert FTSE 100 EW45 Conditional Memory Autocall Plan Issue 26 - November 2024 is a capital at risk plan with an investment term up to 10 years offering an income potential of 1.95% per quarter (7.80% p.a.) (with memory feature to regain any missed income payments).

-Income: You will receive an income payment of 2% for each Quarterly Measurement Date that the Closing Level of the Underlying Asset is at least equal to 80% of its Opening Level.
+Potential Income: You will receive an income payment of 1.95% for each Quarterly Measurement Date that the Closing Level of the Underlying Asset is at or above 80% of the Opening Level.
 The income is paid gross.
-If the Closing Level of the Underlying Asset is below 80% of its Opening Level on a Quarterly Measurement Date, no income will be paid for that quarter.
-However the Memory Feature means that any missed income payments are carried forward to future Quarterly Observation Dates together with the income payment due for that quarter.
-Once the Plan has matured, no further income will be paid.
+If the closing level of the Underlying Asset is below 80% of the Opening Level on a Quarterly Measurement Date, no income will be paid for that quarter.
+However, the memory feature means that any missed income payments are carried forward to future Quarterly Observation Dates when they may be paid together with the income payment due for that quarter.

-Early Maturity: The Plan will mature early if the Closing Level of the Underlying Asset is at least equal to 105% of its Opening Level on any Quarterly Measurement Date from 9th April 2026.
-If this happens, you will receive the income payment for that quarter, and the repayment of your original investment in full at this point.
+Early Maturity: The Plan has a maximum investment term of 10 years.
+However, the Plan can mature early from the second anniversary, if certain criteria are met.
+The Plan will mature early if the Closing Level of the Underlying Asset is at or above 95% of the Opening Level on any Quarterly Measurement Date from the second anniversary.
+If this happens, you will receive the income payment for that quarter and the repayment of your original investment in full (less any agreed fees or withdrawals).

 Investment Deadlines: